5 Steps for Moving from 1st Generation groups to 2nd, 3rd and Beyond

 As we began to work with them, things began to change.
 Today, they have reached 6th generation growth and the movement has grown by about 400%!

-1. Share A Clear Vision For A Disciple Making Movement.
+1. Share a Clear Vision for Multiplication and a Disciple Making Movement.

-A Clear Vision for a DMM must be understood and owned by the existing churches and believers or you will find it difficult to see generational growth.
+A clear vision for a DMM must be understood and owned by the existing churches and believers or you will find it difficult to see generational growth.
 Do all the believers understand what a Disciple Making Movement is?
-Do they understand why a DMM will reach more lost people than if you are just a traditional church?
-Have they prayed and received this as their own?
+Do they understand why multiplication is needed to reach more lost people than if you are just a traditional church adding more members to it?
+Have they prayed and received this vision as their own?
 Have you shared scriptures about how the gospel spread and multiplied in the book of Acts?

-Then share the Vision over and over each time you meet.
+Also share the vision over and over each time you meet.

-Use a simple method to train everyone to share their testimony in 3-5 minutes.
+After training them to use the Lost and Saved list (some call it a Lost I Know List), use a simple method to also train everyone to share their testimony in 3-5 minutes.
 I like to use Ying Kai’s 3 steps from T4T.

 1. Before I met Jesus-what was my life like?